syncfusion-content/xamarin-docs/Xamarin/SfMaps/Sublayer.md

 ### Customizing sublayer

-Sublayer is a type of Shapefile layer, so you can add the all the properties like markers, bubbles, color mapping and legends in Sublayer also.
-Please refer the below link to add the Sublayer properties.
+Sublayer is a type of shapefile layer, so you can add all the properties like markers, bubbles, color mapping and legends in sublayer also.
+Please refer the below link to add the sublayer properties.

 * [`Adding Markers`](https://help.syncfusion.com/xamarin/sfmaps/getting-started?cs-save-lang=1&cs-lang=xaml#adding-marker).